frc3512/Robot-2020/README.md

 robot code from in-source Doxygen comments and places it in `docs/html` with an index.html page as the root.

-### GDB
+### GNU debugger (GDB)

 * `./gradlew-gdb.sh`

-This runs a debug build of the robot code in the GNU debugger (GDB).
+This runs a debug build of the robot code in GDB.
 Once the build completes and GDB's prompt appears, enter `run` to start the robot program.
 It may take a while due to the debugger having to load a lot of symbols.
 If the robot code crashes, enter `bt` to get a backtrace.

+* `./gradlew-gdb-test.sh`

+This runs a debug build of the tests in GDB.

+* `./gradlew-gdb-simgui.sh`

+This runs a debug desktop build of the robot code and simulation GUI in GDB.

+* `./gradlew-gdb-test-noninteractive.sh`

+This runs a debug build of the tests in GDB in noninteractive mode.
+It will automatically run the program in the debugger and print a backtrace if it crashes.
+This is useful for debugging crashes in GitHub Actions.

 ### Valgrind